-- Get a written explanation (called a "coverage determination") from your Medicare drug plan.
+- Get a written explanation for drug coverage decisions (called a "coverage determination") from your Medicare drug plan.
 A coverage determination is the first decision your Medicare drug plan (not the pharmacy) makes about your benefits.
 This can be a decision about if your drug is covered, if you met the plan's requirements to cover the drug, or how much you pay for the drug.
-You'll also get a coverage determination decision if you ask your plan to make an exception to its rules to cover your drug. - Ask for an exception if you or your prescriber (your doctor or other health care provider who's legally allowed to write prescriptions) believes you need a drug that isn't on your plan's formulary. - Ask for an exception if you or your prescriber believes that a coverage rule (like prior authorization) should be waived. - Ask for an exception if you think you should pay less for a higher tier (more expensive) drug because you or your prescriber believes you can't take any of the lower tier (less expensive) drugs for the same condition.
+You'll also get a coverage determination decision if you ask your plan to make an exception to its rules to cover your drug. - Ask for an exception if you or your prescriber (your doctor or other health care provider who's legally allowed to write prescriptions) believes you need a drug that isn't on your plan's formulary. - Ask for an exception if you or your prescriber believes that a coverage rule (like prior authorization) should be waived. - Ask for an exception if you think you should pay less for a higher tier drug because you or your prescriber believes you can't take any of the lower tier drugs for the same condition (or a lower tier drug isn't available).